Section 36 Charges Policy

 Proposed changes to Resource Management Act and Building Act Charges Policy for 2015/16

-We are consulting on the Proposed changes to the Resource Management Act and Building Act Charges Policy 2015/2016, alongside the Consultation Document for the proposed Long Term Plan 2015-2025.
+Consultation has now ended on Proposed changes to the Resource Management Act and Building Act Charges Policy 2015/2016, alongside the Consultation Document for the proposed Long Term Plan 2015-2025.

-The key changes to the Council Charges Policy is:
+The key changes proposed to the Council Charges Policy are: